Luke Southwood

-Career

-Club
+Club career

+Reading

 On 11 May 2018, Reading announced that they had offered a new contract to Luke Southwood, with a new two-year contract being confirmed as signed on 2 July 2018.

 On 7 May 2021, Reading announced that Southwood had signed a new two-year contract, keeping him at the club until the summer of 2023.

 Loans

 On 4 August 2017, Southwood joined Bath City on a six-month loan deal, which was extended until the end of the season on 3 January 2018.
 He was awarded player of the season after an outstanding year.

 On 24 December 2018, Southwood joined Eastleigh on an initial one-month loan deal, with the loan being extended until the end of the season on 24 January 2019.
-Eastleigh managed to get to the semi finals of the National League play-offs with Southwood playing a key part in that, also getting player of the month in April.
+Eastleigh managed to get to the semi-finals of the National League play-offs with Southwood playing a key part in that, also getting player of the month in April.

 On 1 August 2019, Southwood joined Hamilton Academical on loan until 5 January 2020.
 On 21 January 2020, Southwood signed a new contract with Reading until the summer of 2021, and then returned to Hamilton Academical on loan until the end of the season.

 On 22 July 2022, Southwood joined Cheltenham Town on a season-long loan deal.
+During that time he kept sixteen clean sheets in league one and helped them to a 16th place finish.

+On 17 May 2023, Reading announced that Southwood would leave the club at the end of his contract.

+Cheltenham Town

+On 11 July 2023, Southwood returned to Cheltenham Town on a permanent one-year deal.
+On 22 May 2024, the club announced he had rejected a new contract and would be leaving the club.

+Bolton Wanderers

+On 21 June 2024, Southwood signed a two-year contract with EFL League One club Bolton Wanderers.
+Across the 2024–25 season, he competed with Nathan Baxter for the position of first-choice goalkeeper, breaking into the team in January 2025 where he remained following the appointment of Steven Schumacher as new head coach before once again losing his place in March.

+Bristol Rovers

+On 6 July 2025, Southwood signed for League Two club Bristol Rovers on a two-year deal for an undisclosed fee.
+The transfer saw him reunite with manager Darrell Clarke and goalkeeping coach James Bittner, whom Southwood had played under at Cheltenham Town.
+He was named as the club's vice-captain ahead of the opening match of the season.